christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.4.
 Romulus.

+Osiris the Egyptian Deity

+Osiris's Egyptian Name is Asar or Wsir.
+The name "Asar" is the root.
+When the Greeks encountered him, they Hellenized it to Osiris.
+Osiris's Asar -> (Greek addition of the sacred 'I' prefix, I-Asar) -> Iasar -> Iēsous.
+His title: Neb-er-djer (Nb-ꜥr-ḏr) is often translated as "Lord of the Entire Universe."
+The key element is Neb (Lord).

+After being betrayed and murdered by his brother Set, Isis and Nephthys ressurect Osirus.

+Osirus was also a Christ.
+In Egyptian mythology a Karast is a person who is anointed as a Heru (Hero/Horus) during their lifetime.
+When they are deceased they receive great honor as a KRST or Ausar (Osiris).
+Egyptian Karast (“Anointed One”) = Greek Christos ("Anointed One").

 Serapis the Greco-Egyptian Deity

 Serapis, crafted under Ptolemy I at the Alexandrian School, fused Osiris’ resurrection with Apis’ strength, embodying the Jesus archetype through divine creation, salvation, and rebirth.
 Declared a god, Serapis mirrors Jesus’ divine sonship (Matthew 1:18–25), with his name (“Ser” = son) tying to “Aesar” (divine) and Scythian dragon-kings (Chapter 3).
 As a savior, he offered healing and afterlife promises, like Jesus (John 3:16), with serpent imagery (Fig. 1.3) reflecting Aži Dahāka.
 Osiris’ death-rebirth cycle parallels Jesus’ crucifixion-resurrection (Mark 15–16), and the Serapis cult’s destruction by Theophilus I (391 CE) echoes Judas’ betrayal.

-The “Letter of Hadrian” (Vindobonensis) links Serapis worshippers to Christians, suggesting Christianity rebranded Serapis to unify civilians under imperial monotheism.
+Up until the First Council of Nicaea the title "Christ", or "Christian", referred to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
+Source: The Letter of Hadrian to Servianus).

 Mithras